CUAnschutzBDC/docker_singularity_recipes/RNA_seq/r_docker/README.md

 # RNA-seq R docker

-This directory conatins the recipe to build the docker container for R analysis of ATAC-seq and ChIP-seq data.
+This directory contains the recipe to build the docker container for R analysis of RNA-seq data.
 This uses the bioconductor docker as a base so you can port to using `Rstudio` in the browser.

 ## Downloading the image
 To download, the image, you can simply run